Wars of the Roses (air race): The challenge

 In the summer of 1913 the Lancashire firm of A. V. Roe designed an advanced biplane called the Avro 504.
 The machine was built in secret and entered into the Aerial Derby, causing a sensation when it arrived at Hendon for the race on 20 September.
 Piloted by F. P. Raynham, the untried 504 finished fourth in the Derby only two days after its maiden flight.

 Following the Derby, Yorkshire's Blackburn Aeroplane and Motor Co.
 Ltd. challenged Avro to a race between the 504 and the Blackburn Type I, a monoplane which had itself only made its first flight on 14 August 1913.
 Avro accepted the challenge and on 29 September Raynham flew the 504 from Brooklands to Leeds in preparation for the race.

 Prelude to the race

 On 2 October 1913, Henri Salmet displayed his Blériot XI-2, and operated passenger flights during the preparation for the race.
 The Avro 504 was piloted by Raynham with Avro co-founder Humphrey Verdon Roe (brother of A. V. Roe) as passenger.
-The Blackburn Type I was piloted by Harold Blackburn (no relation of aircraft designer Robert Blackburn) with the machine's owner, Dr. M. G. Christie, as passenger.
+The Blackburn Type I was piloted by Harold Blackburn (no relation of aircraft designer Robert Blackburn) with the machine's owner, Grahame Christie, as passenger.
 The 100-mile course began and ended at Moortown, near Leeds, with control stations at York, Doncaster, Sheffield and Barnsley, at which points the competitors were required to land for 20 minutes.
 A crowd estimated at 20,000 gathered at Moortown, where both machines made trial flights.
 There was little wind but mist set in during the course of the race.